ignacioperezrjs/ignacioperezrjs.github.io/_posts/Stochastic optimization.md

 ---
 layout: distill
-title: Summary and analysis of "Stochastic optimization of trading strategies in sequential electricity markets".
+title: Summary and analysis of "Stochastic optimization of trading strategies in sequential electricity markets" paper.
-description: When generating energy with a portfolio with a strong renewable.......
+description: When generating energy with a portfolio with a bit portion of renewables, there is a high uncertainty of how much energy will be generated (Q [MW], generated power and P [Euros/MW], price).
+Objetive of the paper is to build a optimisation model for trading that includes a risk-neutral portfolio owner and then expand it to a risk-avertion portfolio owner.
 tags: distill formatting
 giscus_comments: true
-date: 2021-05-22
+date: 2025-07-23
 featured: true
 mermaid:
   enabled: true